Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-1.md

 ### WARNING: Copying sensitive data like production environemnt access tokens to clipboard using automated tools is a risky thing.
 Consider checking the clipboard tool source code to make sure it does only what it meant to do.
 Also, remember to use this tool in the development environment only.

 This instruction works for both Windows and Linux machines.
-I usually code on a Windows 10 powered machine and I found [Git Bash](https://git-scm.com/downloads) handy.
+I usually code on a Windows 10 powered machine and I found [Git-Bash](https://git-scm.com/downloads) very handy.
 I also installed [Windows Terminal](https://github.com/microsoft/terminal) which makes working with multiple terminal windows easy.

 1. First, make sure you have [NodeJs](https://nodejs.org/en/download/) installed then run `npm install clipboard-cli`.
 This will install the `clipboard` commandline tool.